DerGuru/The-Resonant/New Chapters/Part3/P3-06_Elyras_Ritual_Planning.md

 Jason set down the ceramic resonator he'd been tuning.
 "Help how?"

 "Restore some of my capacity.
-Not all—never all.
+Not all - never all.
 But enough that I could inflect again.
 Actually demonstrate, not just teach."
 She shifted her cane.
 "And as a side effect, it would stabilize your coupling with RAE.
 Make the integration smoother.
 Less prone to disruption."

 "What's the cost?"
 Lina asked immediately.